risor-io/risor/docs/syntax.md

 ## Attributes

-Objects in Tamarin may have data attributes and method attributes.
+Objects in Risor may have data attributes and method attributes.
 Both are retrieved with a familiar `object.attribute` syntax.
 There is also a built-in `getattr` function that supports retrieving a named attribute from an object.